-- (a) A complete application for an original certificate of approval shall consist of the following: - (1) a completed application form provided by the Agency Commission; - (2) complete and correct financial statements, as specified in this chapter, demonstrating the school is financially stable and capable of fulfilling its commitments for training; - (3) the application fee as specified in this chapter; and - (4) any other revisions or evidence necessary to bring the school's application for approval to a current and accurate status as requested by the Agency Commission. - (b) Schools shall fully satisfy the Agency application requirements within 90 days of receipt of the original application, or else the application may be considered withdrawn. - (c) If a school fails to respond to a request for additional information within 21days, the Agency Commission may withdraw the application. - (d) To reapply, a school shall submit: - (1) a complete application as required in subsection (a) of this section, including applicable fees; and - (2) an affidavit stating that the school will not reopen until it has been issued a Certificate of Approval.
+- (a) A complete application for an original certificate of approval shall consist of the following: - a completed application form provided by the Agency Commission; (1) - (2) complete and correct financial statements, as specified in this chapter, demonstrating the school is financially stable and capable of fulfilling its commitments for training; - (3) the application fee as specified in this chapter; and - any other revisions or evidence necessary to bring the school's application for (4) approval to a current and accurate status as requested by the Agency Commission. - (b) Schools shall fully satisfy the Agency application requirements within 90 days of receipt of the original application, or else the application may be considered withdrawn. - (c) If a school fails to respond to a request for additional information within 21 days, the Agency Commission may withdraw the application. - (d) To reapply, a school shall submit: - (1) a complete application as required in subsection (a) of this section, including applicable fees; and - an affidavit stating that the school will not reopen until it has been issued a (2) Certificate of Approval.

 1 §807.12.
 Renewal.
 2 3 (a) For small schools holding a multiyear certificate, the certificate of approval shall be 4 renewed at least every three years, or more frequently as determined by the 5 Agency Commission.
 A complete application for renewal of a certificate of approval 6 shall consist of the following: 7 8 complete and correct annual financial statements, as specified in this chapter, (1) 9 demonstrating the school is financially stable and capable of fulfilling its 10 commitments for training; 11 12 the renewal fee and the fee for the tuition trust account, if applicable, specified (2) 13 in this chapter; and 14 15 any other revisions or evidence necessary to bring the school's application for (3) approval to a current and accurate status as requested by the 16 17 Agency Commission.
 18 19 (b) For all other schools, the certificate of approval shall be renewed annually.
-A 20 complete application for renewal of a certificate of approval shall consist of the 21 following: 22 23 a completed application for renewal form provided by the (1) 24 Agency Commission; 25 26 complete and correct annual financial statements for the most recent fiscal year (2) 27 demonstrating the school is financially stable and capable of fulfilling its 28 commitments for training; 29 30 the renewal fee and the fee for the tuition trust account, if applicable, specified (3) 31 by this chapter; and 32 33 (4) any other revisions or evidence necessary to bring the school's application for 34 approval to a current and accurate status as requested by the 35 Agency Commission.
+A 20 complete application for renewal of a certificate of approval shall consist of the 21 following: 22 23 (1) a completed application for renewal form provided by the 24 Agency Commission; 25 26 complete and correct annual financial statements for the most recent fiscal year (2) 27 demonstrating the school is financially stable and capable of fulfilling its 28 commitments for training; 29 30 the renewal fee and the fee for the tuition trust account, if applicable, specified (3) 31 by this chapter; and 32 33 (4) any other revisions or evidence necessary to bring the school's application for 34 approval to a current and accurate status as requested by the 35 Agency Commission.
+36 submitted a timely request for renewal and met all of the requirements contained in this chapter for renewal.

-(c) The effective, expiration, and issuance dates are indicated on the certificate of approval.
-The Agency Commission may reflect the date of renewal as the date following the date of expiration of the prior certificate of approval, if the school submitted a timely request for renewal and met all of the requirements contained in this chapter for renewal.
+approval.
+The Agency Commission may reflect the date of renewal as the date following the date of expiration of the prior certificate of approval, if the school